Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation: Simple Examples

 \subsection{Star graph with $k=2$}

-In the star graph case with $k=2$, there are $n\ge 3$ users where the last user shares a common fair coin with any other user (i.e., the associated graph $G$ is a star graph with center vertex $n$).
-First consider $n=3$, and let $R_i, i\in \{1,2\}$ be the outcome (head or tail) of the first toss of the common coin shared between user $i$ and $3$.
-Clearly $R_1$ and $R_2$ are independent $\mathsf{Unif}(\{0,1\})$ random variables, and we consider the strategy that user $3$ writes $M=R_1\oplus R_2$ on the blackboard (cf. Figure \ref{fig.star_graph_n=3}).
-Since $R_2=R_1\oplus M$ and $R_1 = R_2\oplus M$, all users may know $R_1, R_2$ perfectly and generate $X=(R_1, R_2)$.
+In the star graph case with $k=2$, there are $n\ge 3$ players where the last player shares a common fair coin with any other player (i.e., the associated graph $G$ is a star graph with center vertex $n$).
+First consider $n=3$, and let $R_i, i\in \{1,2\}$ be the outcome (head or tail) of the first toss of the common coin shared between player $i$ and $3$.
+Clearly $R_1$ and $R_2$ are independent $\mathsf{Unif}(\{0,1\})$ random variables, and we consider the strategy that player $3$ writes $M=R_1\oplus R_2$ on the blackboard (cf. Figure \ref{fig.star_graph_n=3}).
+Since $R_2=R_1\oplus M$ and $R_1 = R_2\oplus M$, all players may know $R_1, R_2$ perfectly and generate $X=(R_1, R_2)$.
 Note that

 we have achieved the optimal communication rate $\frac{1}{2}$, confirming Theorem \ref{thm.main.upper}.